Online students/Faculties can connect to redressal officer via mail and phone.

 Today, business analytics has become a buzzword for companies around the globe.
 Every business, irrespective of its size, is on a lookout for different ways to make sense of the vast amount of raw data available.
 This is because business analytics has been transforming the way companies function for over a decade now.
 From targeting the right customers and increasing sales to helping HR personnel select the right candidates and reducing overhead costs; there is hardly any sector where data analytics has failed to tap in.

-Now, lets get started with the history of business analytics with the help of a timeline, starting from the 1800s to 2020.
+Now, let’s get started with the history of business analytics with the help of a timeline, starting from the 1800s to 2023.

-During this time, Frederick Taylor introduced the first-ever system of business analytics in the United States of America, and he called it scientific management.
-The purpose of this system was to analyze the production techniques and labourers body movements to identify greater efficiencies.
+During this time, Frederick Taylor introduced the first-ever system of business analytics in the United States of America, which he called scientific management.
+The purpose of this system was to analyze production techniques and labourers’ body movements to identify greater efficiencies.

-Computers werent accessible in the early 1900s but had a massive demand during World War II.
+Computers were not accessible in the early 1900s but were massively demanded during World War II.
 As they were still rudimentary, punch cards or tapes were used to store information.
-However, in 1956, the tech giant, IBM invented the first hard disk drive.
+However, in 1956, the tech giant IBM invented the first hard disk drive.
 This allowed users to save a vast amount of data with better flexibility.

 Owing to the lower prices for storage space and better databases, the next generation of business intelligence solutions was all set to step in.
 By now, there was a considerable amount of data available but not a centralized place to store it.
 To address this problem, Ralph Kimball and Bill Inmon proposed similar strategies to build data warehouses (DW).